tonethar/IGME-330-Spring-2019/syllabus.md

 ## IV.
 Course Materials and Communication

-- much of the course content will be located on this GitHub site
+- most of the course content will be located on this GitHub site
 - https://mycourses.rit.edu will contain additional materials, and will also be used for announcements, assignment submissions, and grading
 - keep an eye on the dropboxes in mycourses for assignment due dates